-Choosing the right real estate brokerage is one of the most important decisions an agent can make, whether they’re a seasoned veteran or just starting out.
+Choosing which real estate brokerage to join is an important decision for an agent, whether they’re a seasoned veteran or just starting out.

-There’s a lot to consider, from the training provided to available technology, commission split or where you are in your career.
+There’s a lot to consider, from the training provided to available technology and other factors.

-A franchise brokerage is one everyone knows; think Keller Williams, RE/MAX, Berkshire Hathaway Home Services, etc. These brokerages have a network of offices throughout the country consisting of thousands of agents.
+A franchise brokerage is one everyone knows, the national brands.
+They have offices throughout the country consisting of thousands of agents.

-A franchise brokerage brings cachet with its name and could have a robust training program in place which, combined with such a large agent network, could make it a nice option for rookie agents looking to learn the ropes.
+A franchise brokerage has name recognition and may have robust training programs; when combined with a large agent network, it could be a nice option for new agents looking to learn the ropes.

 Training & Education

-As with any company and industry, you want to join a brokerage that aligns with your values and is a business you’re proud to call yourself a member of.
+As with any company and industry, you want to join a brokerage that aligns with your values and is a business you’re proud to call home.

-Do you prefer to be part of a big-box corporate culture or a small family-like atmosphere?
-Do you want weekly get-togethers, or would you prefer to strictly stick to business?
+Do you prefer to be part of a corporate-style culture or work in a small family-like atmosphere?
+Do you want weekly get-togethers, or would you prefer to stick just to business?

-How will these companies integrate you into their team?
+How will companies integrate you into their team?

 Identify what type of culture you want to join and, of course, reach out to current agents to see what they think of the culture at the places you’re considering.